-The common law right of unrestricted access to fishing was accordingly modified in 1922 when the first regulatory control was introduced and progressively repealed by subsequent legislative developments that replaced it by a common property fishing regime where the State controls the utilization and access to the resource.
-Under the present legal regime that is governed by the Sea Fisheries Act, 1992 read together with the Sea Fisheries Regulations (Government Notice No. 1 of 1993 published in Government Gazette No. 1 of 4 January 1993) no person may utilize a marine resource without having been granted a right of exploitation in terms of the Act and the exploiter is restricted to a quota allocation.
-No fishing vessel may operate in the territorial sea and exclusive economic zone of Namibia without a license with the imposition of fishing conditions.
+The common law right of unrestricted access to fishing was accordingly modified in 1922 when the first regulatory control was introduced and progressively repealed by subsequent legislative developments that replaced it with a regime where the State controls the utilisation and access to the resource.
+Under the present legal regime that is governed by the Sea Fisheries Act, 1992 read together with the Sea Fisheries Regulations (Government Notice No. 1 of 1993 published in Government Gazette No. 1 of 4 January 1993) no person may utilise a marine resource without having been granted a right of exploitation in terms of the Act and the exploiter is restricted to a quota allocation.
+No fishing vessel may operate in the territorial sea and exclusive economic zone of Namibia without a licence with the imposition of fishing conditions.

-5.2 Traditional foreign fishing interests
+2.2 Traditional foreign fishing interests

-On the issue of traditional foreign fishing interests, Namibia does not recognize any right of access for any foreign fishing fleet on the grounds of traditional fishing.
+On the issue of traditional foreign fishing interests, Namibia does not recognise any right of access for any foreign fishing fleet on the grounds of traditional fishing.